timmdkj/GreenSightAI/README.md

   A simulated evaluation tab shows estimated reliability for the last answer (manually defined, pending full integration of automatic metrics).

 ---

+## 📊 RAGAS Evaluation

+We evaluated the quality of answers using both **automated metrics** and **manual (human) evaluation**.

+✅ Specifically, we focused on two key RAGAS metrics:
+- **Faithfulness**: Is the answer grounded in the retrieved context?
+- **Answer Relevancy**: Does the answer directly address the user's question?

+👥 Human evaluation was also conducted to validate and complement the automated scores.

+The best-performing evaluation configuration is currently integrated into the app (demo only).

+📓 For details on all tested methods and full evaluation results, see the notebook:
+`notebooks/ragas_evaluation.ipynb`